PrismaTechTeam/PrismaTechnicalShare/SaveLayout.md

 Right Click on any column on the gridView and click Save Layout

 ## What next can improve?
-1) Allow user to restore to default layout
+1) Allow user restore to default layout and the saved layout will be delete